Indezine Logo

 Figure 1: More button

-This brings up the Variants drop-down gallery, as shown in Figure 2.
+Doing brings up the Variants drop-down gallery, as shown in Figure 2, below.
 Within the Variants drop-down gallery you can find both Colors and Fonts options, as shown highlighted in red within Figure 2.

 Colors and Fonts options